 The results of this study aired on ABC news recently.
 I wanted to include the actual Dutch study that the news report is based on, however I could only find a version written in Dutch so I got the computer to translate it.
 It didn’t do so great a job that’s why it’s a bit weird when you read it.
-But the ABC report is really interesting to watch.
-And being a prenatal yoga teacher, I love that they showed a prenatal yoga class in their report.
+But the ABC report is really interesting to read.
 I always enjoy when science backs up something that we have intuitively known for ages.

 Title: Memory set in fetus of 30 weeks